Request a CatalogContact Us

 "Mother-friendly" materials are generally "child-friendly" materials as well.
 Programs that make teaching difficult often make learning onerous, too.
 Thus, it is CHC's goal to provide materials that facilitate both teaching and learning experiences.

 In addition, CHC recognizes that secular society pushes children to a "premature puberty," that robs children of the simple joys of childhood and family.
 Similarly, overwhelming young students with hours and hours of school each day can also result in robbing them of their childhood, and discourage them from ever wanting to learn anything.
 It is CHC's belief that, when solid academics are offered in a gentle, flexible manner, the vast majority of primary children will blossom spiritually, emotionally, and academically.
-This educational approach lays a joyful foundation, resulting in children who achieve at and above grade level, do not 'burn out,' and instead 'learn how to learn.'
+This educational approach lays a joyful foundation, resulting in children who achieve at and above grade level, do not "burn out," and instead "learn how to learn."

 CHC materials are solidly Catholic, but do more than just teach the Faith; they teach the child how to LIVE his Faith, in the context first of his family, and then of society.